koelslaw/documentation/topics/rocknsm2-4-0/RHEL/sensordeploy.md

 --tags, -t <tags>                  Only run plays and tasks tagged with these values --verbose, -v                      Increase verbosity of ansible-playbook
 ```
-- Setup you ssh access to you machine using sudo rock ssh-config command or using sudo rock tui for the Text user interfaces
+- Setup you ssh access to your machine using sudo rock ssh-config command or using sudo rock tui for the Text user interfaces

 - Start the interactive text interface for setup using `sudo rock tui`

 - Select "Select Interfaces".
-This allows you to choose which interface that you will manage and capture with.
+This allows you to choose which interface you will manage and capture with.
 ![](../../../images/installationtype.png)

 - Choose you management interface
 ![](../../../images/mgmtinterface.png)

-- Choose you capture interface(s).
+- Choose your capture interface(s).
 ![](../../../images/captureinterface.png)
-> NOTE: Any interface you set for cature will spawn a Bro/Zeek, Surcata, and FSF process.
-So if you dont intend on using the interface do not set it for capture.
+> NOTE: Any interface you set for capture will spawn a Bro/Zeek, Suricata, and FSF process.
+So if you don't intend on using the interface, do not set it for capture.

 - You will then be forwarded to the interface summary screen. make sure all the things are to your satisfaction
 ![](../../../images/interfacesummary.png)

-- Once it has returned to the installation setup screen then choose the  "Offline/Online" installation option.
+- Once it has returned to the installation setup screen, then choose the  "Offline/Online" installation option.
 This tells the installation playbook where to pull the packages.
-As these kits are meant to be offline we will choose the offline installation option.
+As these kits are meant to be offline, we will choose the offline installation option.
 ![](../../../images/installationtype.png)

 - Choose "No" for the offline installation.
 ![](../../../images/installationselection.png)

-- Once it has returned to the installation setup screen then choose the  "Choose Components" installation option.
+- Once it has returned to the installation setup screen, then choose the  "Choose Components" installation option.
 ![](../../../images/installationtype.png)

 - Here is where you decide what capabilities your sensor will have.
-If you are low on resources the the recommendation is to disable docket and stenographer.
-Otherwise just enable everything.
+If you are low on resources, the recommendation is to disable docket and stenographer.
+Otherwise, just enable everything.
 ![](../../../images/RockComponnents.png)

-- Once it has returned to the installation setup screen then choose the  "Choose enabled services" installation option.
+- Once it has returned to the installation setup screen, then choose the  "Choose enabled services" installation option.
 This needs to match the installed components unless you have a specific reason to do so.
 ![](../../../images/bootupservices.png)

 - This will write the config to the ansible deployment script.

-- Once it has returned to the installation setup screen then choose the  "Run Installer" installation option.
+- Once it has returned to the installation setup screen, then choose the  "Run Installer" installation option.

 **It should complete with no errors**